CIRCL/hackathon/practical.md

  - placed in the security field.

 **You don't need to be an already existing member, core member, owner or otherwise linked to an open source project in order to participate to the hackaton. ** The [projects listed](/team) are examples and you're more than welcome to propose other open source projects you would like to work on.

+# Core Principles

+The hackathon is not a competition, it's an opportunity for open source and free software developers to work together on interesting ideas, projects or collaborations.
+The goal is to welcome newcomers (and help them to get started) and contributors to the various projets.
+Code is one aspect of the hackathon but documentation, website, presentation materials, design are also important to open source and free software projects in information security.

+# Agenda and Etherpad

+As this is a hackathon, there is not a strict agenda to avoid interrupting the work on specific problems or projects and ensure smooth hacking on the various problems and ideas.

+## Etherpad

+The hackathon Etherpad is the global whiteboard of the ongoing activities, projects, ideas or open question during the hackathon.
+This can also help other people joining the hackathon remotely and willing to discuss with the participants on specific projects.
+Feel free to update, expand or edit the etherpad during the hackathon.

+## 2nd May

+- 9:00 Start
+- 9:30 Quick introduction about practical details
+- 18:00 Stop

+## 3rd May

+- 9:00 Start
+- 16:30 Quick debrief session of the various projects (5 min)
+- 18:00 Stop

 # Food and Beverages